Exploring and Clarifying UK Knife Law

 Posted by HH on 8th Sep 2015

-From these questions we wanted to give you as much information as possible in the simplest format possible.
-All the information in this post is correct as of posting (September 2015), but laws can and do change so please see the UK Government website for full details (links at the end).
+UK knife legislation can be confusing, particularly around what can and cannot be carried, the following addresses common questions the Heinnie team get.
+All the information in this post is correct as of posting (March 2026), but laws can and do change so please see the UK Government website for full details (links at the end).

 Is this knife legal?